AdrianoJS/spring-cloud-gateway-example/README.md

 The main branch is used as the base as it represents two individual applications that need to be hidden behind an API gateway.

+Read https://medium.com/@adrianostewart/creating-an-api-gateway-ba8447d82b5 for an explanation of what happens when and wny.

 ## Requirements
 * Java 17
 * Maven 3.8.6+